 Children are taught within the appropriate peer group.
-They are extended through differentiated work.
+They are extended through differentiated work and applying skills and knowledge across other areas of learning in order to deepen their understanding.
+The mastery approach is method we deploy.

 Partnership with parents